AkiraBrahe/BTX_ExpansionPack/README.md

 ### 🤖 New 'Mechs

 The Expansion Pack adds over **100 new BattleMechs** and **680 variants**.
-The new chassis primarily bolster the 3025–3061 BEX timeline, but nearly half of all variants expand your options into the 3060s.
+Most new chassis fill out the 3025–3061 timeline, while nearly half of the variants expand your options into the 3060s.

 * **Faction stores have been updated** to include the new 'Mechs based on lore and date.
 * **New hero 'Mechs are available** as unique rewards for flashpoints, like the upgraded *Yen-Lo-Wang* and *Big Steel Claw*, as well as end-of-career rewards.

 > [!NOTE]
-> 35 chassis use curated proxy models selected for their visual consistency and aesthetic fit.
+> 35 chassis use proxy models chosen for their visual consistency with the original art.

   <details>
     <summary>New Chassis (by Availability)</summary>